 We face an inherent risk of product liability exposure related to the testing of our current and any future product candidates in clinical trials and may face an even greater risk if we commercialize any product candidate that we may develop.
-If we cannot successfully defend ourselves against claims that any such product candidates caused injuries, we could incur substantial liabilities.
+Any side effects, manufacturing defects, failure to follow instructions, misuse or abuse associated with our product candidates could result in injury to a patient or even death.
+If we cannot successfully defend ourselves against claims that any such product candidates caused injuries, we could incur substantial liabilities and could incur reputational harm.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for any product candidate that we may develop; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue;

-- substantial monetary awards to trial participants or patients; - significant time and costs to defend the related litigation; - a diversion of management's time and our resources; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - the inability to commercialize any product candidate that we may develop; - injury to our reputation and significant negative media attention; and - a decline in our share price.
+- decreased demand for any product candidate that we may develop; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - substantial monetary awards to trial participants or patients that may not be covered by insurance; - significant time and costs to defend the related litigation; - a diversion of management's time and our resources; - withdrawal of clinical trial participants and termination of clinical trial sites or entire trial programs; - initiation of investigations by regulators; - the inability to commercialize any product candidate that we may develop; - injury to our reputation and significant negative media attention; and - a decline in our share price.

+Large judgments have been awarded in class action and individual lawsuits based on drugs that had anticipated or unanticipated side effects.
 Any product liability insurance coverage that we obtain and maintain may not be adequate to cover all liabilities that we may incur.
 We anticipate that we will need to increase our insurance coverage each time we commence a clinical trial and if we successfully commercialize any product candidate.
 Insurance coverage is increasingly expensive.
 We may not be able to obtain or maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.

-Our product candidates may be regulated as controlled substances, the making, use, sale, importation, exportation, and distribution of which are subject to significant regulation by the U.S. Drug Enforcement Administration ("DEA") and other regulatory agencies.
+Our product candidates may be regulated as controlled substances, the making, use, sale, importation, exportation, and distribution of which are subject to significant regulation by the U.S. Drug Enforcement Administration (DEA) and other regulatory agencies.